 Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

 5 Listed buildings

 Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No a.(i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No

 6 Alterations/additions/extensions